 Research Infrastructure Improvement (RII) Track-1 awards provide up to $4 million per year for up to 5 years, and RII Track-2 awards provide up to $2 million per year for up to 3 years.
 Wyoming is currently in year five of a Track-1 award supporting the Wyoming Center for Hydrology and Geophysics (WyCEHG).

-Beginning in 2016, Wyoming will collaborate on two new Track-2 awards - (1) Sustainable socio-economic, ecological, and technological scenarios for achieving global climate stabilization through negative CO2 emission policies .
+Beginning in 2016, Wyoming began to collaborate on two new Track-2 awards - (1) Sustainable socio-economic, ecological, and technological scenarios for achieving global climate stabilization through negative CO2 emission policies .
 This project establishes a coalition to examine the consequences of an economy based on bioenergy and "carbon capture and sequestration" (the process of capturing waste carbon dioxide from power plants and at other sites so the greenhouse gas is kept out of the atmosphere) in the Upper Missouri River Basin.
 The team, which includes researchers from Montana, Wyoming and South Dakota, seeks to identify a framework of carbon mitigation strategies that would minimize conflicts with food security and clean energy production priorities and (2) Collaborative Research and Education on Synergized Transformational Solar Chemical Looping and Photo-Ultrasonic Renewable Biomass Refinery .
 This consortium among researchers in Delaware, Mississippi and Wyoming studies the technological potential of novel biochar-based materials for carbon dioxide capture, water purification, and food production.
 Biochar, a plant-matter based charcoal, is a byproduct of some biofuel production.
 This project would develop technologies to improve the sustainability of biofuel production and use.

 The State of Wyoming is engaging in long-term strategic planning to guide science, technology and workforce development in the state.
 EPSCoR relies on direction from the state to guide research priorities and fields.